binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting.md

 Down with Quotes
 ----------------

-The first is that we no longer need to quote our various expansions in order to allow for whitespace in the results.
-That's what I'm talking about!
+The first is that we no longer need to quote our various expansions.
+That's what I'm talkin' about!

 For example, let's compare the before and after of our standard line for sourcing files relative to the current one.